Eight Trends Shaping RFP Management in 2021

 Teams that adopt response technology are also more likely to say they have the right resources to respond efficiently.
 They also receive consistent recognition for their work, which could be because they perform better in terms of RFP volume than their counterparts.

 Strategy Shift for 2021: Proactively analyze your current process.
 Ask yourself, how many RFPs do you submit in a year?
 Is it more, or less than the average of 147 RFPs?
 If you want to submit more in 2021, consider how RFP technology can help you get there.
-(Check out these short videos for a preview now.)
+(Check out these short videos to preview now.)